microsoft/botframework-cli/packages/orchestrator/README.md

 OPTIONS
   -d, --debug                     Print debugging information during execution.
   -h, --help                      Orchestrator 'assess' command help.
-  -i, --in=in                     Path to a ground-truth .json file.
+  -i, --in=in                     Path to a ground-truth label file.
   -o, --out=out                   Directory where analysis and output files will be placed.
-  -p, --prediction=prediction     Path to a prediction .json file.
+  -p, --prediction=prediction     Path to a prediction label file.

 DESCRIPTION

-  The "assess" command compares a prediction file against a ground-truth file.
-It then generates two detailed evaluation reports, one on intent prediction, and the other entity.
+  The "assess" command compares a prediction file against a ground-truth file, then generates two detailed evaluation reports, one on intent prediction and the other entity, along with some auxiliary files.

-  This command addresses the issues of frequent inconsistency among evaluations conducted by more than one parties on the same ground-truth set, especially for evaluating competitive technology or models owned by different parites.
-The Inconsistencies can come from following
+  The input files can be in LU, LUIS, QnA Maker, TSV, or a JSON label array format described below.

-  sources:
+  This command intends to provide a comprehensive and consistent multi-class model evaluation tool in order to avoid teams reporting their own inconsistent evaluation metrics, especially in a contest evaluating competitive technology or models.
+Below are some sources of evaluation inconsistencies if evaluation were conducted and metrics reported by the teams themselves:

   1)  Metric - one team may report Micro-Average, Macro Average, or else.
-As shown below, there are many ways to compute an average of a metric, such as accuracy or F1, and the discrepancy can be huge on different averaging techniques.
+As shown below, there can be many ways in computing a metric average, and the discrepancy can be huge using different averaging formulations.
   2)  Datasets – even though every party tests on the same dataset source, the dataset might diverge after a while after some data massaging, sometimes due to processing errors or filtering logic.
         Some teams may prefer some datasets, but not others, for their particular technology or models.